thosgood/maths-dictionary/README.md

 ## Todo

+- language .json files should have LTR/RTL information
+    + this should be used when displaying adjectives!
+    + should also be reflected in `text-align` in the css
 - fix errors with the `DE` entries
     + think about how to deal with grammatical case...
 - regional variations?